On the subregular $J$-rings of Coxeter systems: The subregular -ring

-\begin{remark} In the paper \cite{L2}, where Lusztig first defined the asymptotic Hecke algebra $J$, Proposition \ref{gamma and cells} is proved for Coxeter systems satisfying certain mild conditions.
-The conditions can be found in Section 1.1 of the paper, the four parts of the proposition appear in Theorem 1.8, Corollary 1.9, Proposition 1.4 and Theorem 1.10 of the paper, respectively.
-For arbitrary Coxeter systems, the statements of the proposition, as well as the statement in Proposition \ref{inverse-cells}, appear only as conjectures in Chapter 14 of \cite{LG}.
-However, \cite{LG} studies Hecke algebras in a more general setting, namely, with possibly \emph{unequal parameters}, and the statements are known to be true in the setting of this paper, which is called the \emph{equal parameter} or the \emph{split} case in the book.
-The proofs of the statements rely heavily on Theorem \ref{positivity}; see Chapter 15 of \cite{LG}. \end{remark}
+\begin{remark} The book \cite{LG} studies Hecke algebras in a more general setting than ours, namely with possibly \emph{unequal parameters}.
+The above statement appears as a conjecture in Section 14 of \cite{LG} but is known to be true in our setting, which is called the \emph{equal parameter} or the \emph{split} case in the book.
+The same is true for all other statements we shall quote from Section 14 of \cite{LG}.
+The proofs of the statements rely on Proposition \ref{positivity} and can be found in Chapter 15 of \cite{LG}. \end{remark}